-Trump, Qanon and an impending judgment day: Behind the Facebook-fueled rise of The Epoch Times
+Trump, QAnon and an impending judgment day: Behind the Facebook-fueled rise of The Epoch Times

 The Epoch Times brought in $8.1 million in revenue in 2017 — double what it had the previous year — and reported spending $7.2 million on “printing newspaper and creating web and media programs.”
 Most of its revenue comes from advertising and “web and media income,” according to the group’s annual tax filings, while individual donations and subscriptions to the paper make up less than 10 percent of its revenue.

-New Tang Dynasty’s 2017 revenue, according to IRS records, was $18 million, a 150 percent increase over the prior year.
+New Tang Dynasty’s 2017 revenue, according to IRS records, was $18 million, a 150 percent increase over the year before.
 It spent $16.2 million.

 That exponential growth came around the same time The Epoch Times expanded its online presence and increased its ad spending, honing its message on two basic themes: enthusiastic support for Trump’s agenda, and the exposure of what the publication claims is a labyrinthian, global conspiracy led by Clinton and former President Barack Obama to tear down Trump.
 One such conspiracy theory, loosely called “Spygate,” has become a common talking point for Fox News host Sean Hannity and conservative news websites like Breitbart.